 For a man of such honour, this was unbearable.
 Sworn to secrecy, how could he play with and alongside players he knew and was loyal to, but who he knew and regretted were to be let go?
 This was not Peter’s fault, but the Committee’s.
 However, it was Peter who was blamed and eviscerated by those who called themselves the ‘rebels’.

-As the 30th anniversary of The Somerset Affair is only days away, the Diary is now reproduced in full in its original form below.
+The diary is now reproduced in full in its original form below.
 It has clearly been typed up for Peter, as his own typing skills were somewhat short of perfection.
 However, Peter’s handwritten amendments can be seen on it throughout and so now the truth can finally be told.